alcpereira/visual-testing/packages/visual-reporter/README.md

 ### Deploy to GitHub Pages

 You can find a workflow [here](../../.github/workflows/deploy-visual-reporter.yml).
-Make sure you change the `GITHUB_PAGES` variable to the path of your reporter

 ### The Visual Reporter